captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## HOLMES:
-I have been bested by a woman only once before, but you have no equal of your sex in cunning and ruthlessness.
+I have been bested by a woman only once before, but you, madam, have no equal of your sex in cunning and ruthlessness.

 ---